haiiliin/abqpy/docs/source/user/about/examples/create-part.rst

 - Displays a shaded image of the new part in the new viewport.

-The new viewport and the shaded part are shown in Figure 1.
+The new viewport and the shaded part are shown in :numref:`cmd_int_aexample_nls`.

+.. _cmd_int_aexample_nls:
 .. figure:: /images/cmd-int-aexample-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     The example creates a new viewport and a part.

 The example scripts from this guide can be copied to the user's working directory by using the Abaqus fetch utility: